Prog-up/SATellite/README.md

     -t, --test                   Launch tests
     -d, --display                Print the formula to the screen and exit -v, --verbose                Be more verbose
     -a ALGO, --algorithm ALGO    Select solver algorithm.
-Default is 'quine' 'quine'
+Default is 'dpll' 'quine'
         'dpll'

     -H HEUR, --heuristic HEUR    Select an heuristic for DPLL algorithm.
         'first'                  Ignored if ALGO is not 'dpll'.
-        'random'
+Default is 'random'                 'first'.
         'freq'
         'jw'
         'jw2'